 Whilst it is more than possible to register as a self-employed individual in Spain, therefore, it is certainly no quick fix.

 Is moving to Spain to live and work in the sunshine still you’re dream?
 Then we can help you to turn that dream into a reality!
 If you’re looking for estate agents in Southern Spain then why not get in touch?
-Our locally based property experts are a font of local knowledge, and are perfectly placed to help you find the home of your dreams.
+Our locally based real estate agents, Right Casa, are a font of local knowledge, and are perfectly placed to help you find the home of your dreams.